Harry Potter Tour of Edinburgh

 - The tour is on foot and goes through narrow and steep areas

-2. What you will see on the Harry Potter tour
+What you will see on the Harry Potter Tour

 Spoon Coffee Shop

-Until recently, this Nicholson Street coffee shop (formerly Nicholson Café) had a plaque that made it clear that the second floor of it was where J K Rowling wrote some of the Harry Potter chapters.
+Until recently, in this Nicholson Street coffee shop (formerly called Nicholson Café) there was a plaque that clarified that on the second floor of it was where J K Rowling wrote some of the Harry Potter chapters.
 Indeed this was one of the places frequented by the author when she arrived in Edinburgh with her young daughter.

 The Elephant House Coffee Shop

-The writer spent a considerable part of her time writing the saga in this café, The Elephant House, but it does not mean that (as advertised on the premises) it was here that she conceived the idea.
+The writer spent a considerable part of her time writing the saga in this coffee shop, The Elephant House, but it does not mean that (as advertised on the premises) it was here where she conceived the idea.

 George Heriot School